Here we’ll guide you through building a simple race to get you comfortable with how Zone4 Timing works.

 You can use fields from your registration to sort racers into groups, including:

 In this case, we will use the distance field from the registration.
-Once selected, uncheck the No Distance option.
-Then select Create these Groups.
+Once selected, make sure the No Distance option is unchecked.
+Then select Create the Start List.

 Once this is done you will be brought to the Start List page.
 Here you will configure your start groups by assigning racer number, chip numbers and Start Times.